MicrosoftDocs/quantum-docs-pr/articles/aq-test/targets-in-azure-quantum.md

 ## Next steps

-Before learning how to submit jobs to execute in Azure Quantum targets, prepare your environment to use Azure Quantum following the [Prepare your environment guide](xref:microsoft.azure.quantum.setup.cli)
+Before learning how to submit jobs to execute in Azure Quantum targets, prepare your environment to use Azure Quantum following the Prepare your environment guide.